appuchias/double_clipboard/README.md

 ## Python script for copying 2 things at a time in different clipboards

 # STILL IN DEVELOPMENT.
-NOT WORKING ATM
+TESTING REQUIRED